 If you or someone you know are involved with the Franklin County Department of Social Services and would benefit from our family counseling services, you can make a recommendation to your caseworker and they will complete the appropriate referral and submit it to the Mentors Forward program.

 Enhanced Mentor program

 We connect children from the Saranac Lake area and the southern end of Franklin County to kind, caring adult volunteers.
-Our goal is to promote academic success, healthy behaviors, self-esteem, and encourage positive choices.
-We envision a community where every child experiences a one-to-one, nurturing relationship, developing to their full potential.
+Our goal is to promote academic success, healthy behaviors, self-esteem, and positive choices.
+We envision a community where every child experiences a one-to-one, nurturing relationship and develops to their full potential.